pronvis/waves-seed-generator/README.md

    b. `./target/release/waves-address-generator -m 4 {word1} {word2}`

-For example `./waves-address-generator -f -w xxx yyy` will start generator with consuming all available CPU.
+For example `./waves-address-generator -f xxx yyy` will start generator with consuming all available CPU.
 It will print only those seeds which address ends with "xxx" or "yyy".